 Studies show that Americans see Black children, boys and girls alike, as older and less innocent than white boys and girls of the same age.
 Other research has demonstrated that people with darker skin are more often associated with criminal behavior than those with lighter skin.
 Implicit bias like this, along with systemic racism, help explain why, when it comes to being disciplined at school, Black and Latinx young people are treated very differently than their white counterparts.

-- Black students routinely receive harsher punishments than their white counterparts for the same or similar offenses.
+- Black students routinely receive harsher punishments than white students for the same or similar offenses.
 (This is true even for preschool-age children!)

 - Black and Latinx students make up 40% of the U.S. public school population, but account for 58% of school arrests.
 White students are 50% of the public school population, but make up only 34% of arrests.